Your registration includes a day of fun and fitness plus activities and support from the day you register until the Bloomin' Metric®.

 Four incredible, well-marked routes, along a beautiful Connecticut shoreline and through a classic New England countryside are featured in this popular bike tour.
 Choose your route on the day of the Bloomin' Metric®.
 You can switch routes during the early portions of your ride as the routes overlap for a few miles.
 Our routes have extensive ride marshal and police support to keep everything running smoothly and safely.

-This course offers fairly easy terrain.
-We plan on starting the ride at approximately 9:30 am along a shared route with all the other riders as it travels from the shoreline of Westport, with beautiful views of Long Island Sound, into Southport Harbor and turning slightly north of Route 1 in Fairfield.
+This route offers fairly easy terrain along a shared route with all the other riders as it travels from the shoreline of Westport, with beautiful views of Long Island Sound, into Southport Harbor and turning slightly north of Route 1 in Fairfield.
 As you head back west into Westport you'll pass by old farmlands and a hunt club.

 8:30 AM – 9:30 AM This route travels slightly more inland than the shortest route but still shares views of Long Island Sound in Westport.
 As you continue north into Fairfield, you begin to ascend Greenfield Hill, known for it blooming dogwood trees, for which the Bloomin' Metric® was named.